Skip to main content

 Action Window

 Verify that your existing VA vehicles (SEWP, existing BPAs) remain viable through FY2027.
-The facility-by-facility deployment schedule required as a condition of the June 1 withhold will show the FY2028 wave.
+The facility-by-facility deployment schedule required as a condition of the July 1 withhold will show the FY2028 wave.
 Obtain that schedule when published.
 Infrastructure contractors embedded in current deployments carry site-specific configuration knowledge that transfers — and gives them a head start on follow-on waves.

 Sources: VA FY2027 Budget in Brief (Verified).
 FY2028 site details: VA press releases 2025 (Verified for nine additional sites announced; full list pending schedule release).